Tsukiyonocm/Reading-List/README.md

 ### Fiction
+1. <b>Diabolique</b> by John Paul Fitch (12-16-23) - Ultimately I was not overly impressed with this book.
+This is basically a book of horror short stories with various themes.
+Most of the stories had some intriguing parts but overall fell flat to me.
+Some of the monsters seemed interesting in themselves, but as mentioned the rest of the story just fell apart for me personally cause I found it hard to follow the primary storyteller.
+Overall, dont regret reading it, but its not something I could recommend and would likely not read again.

 ### Currently Reading

 1. Digital Minimalism by Cal Newport
-2. Diabolique - John Paul Fitch
+2. The Memory Police by Yoko Ogawa

-### Current Book Completed Count as of 12/1/23
+### Current Book Completed Count as of 12/17/23

 Non-fiction - 0\
-Fiction - 0
+Fiction - 1